Steward 3.0: Enhanced Security and Performance

 Event Listening Functionality

-Steward is built to listen for events and take configured actions based on specified events.
+Steward 3.0 is built to listen for events, taking action based on the data received

 See Steward in Action

 Steward facilitates the interaction between a variety of systems, both physical and informational: access control, elevators, intercoms, mass notification, databases, and cloud services.
-Steward middleware is composed of a Microsoft Windows-based service bus, browser-based integration composer, and over 100 connectors from which integrations may be defined.
+Steward middleware is compatible on both Microsoft Windows and Linux systems, and offers over 100 connectors from which integrations may be defined.
 Together, these components, along with Steward’s built-in transformation rules engine, enables integrations that meet even the most demanding and complex business requirements.

 Once configured, Steward just runs.
 With a pluggable logging and alerting system, monitoring dashboard, resilient connector architecture, and network-appliance like design, Steward does not need its hand held.
 Put it in the IT closet or data center and forget about it.
 But if any issue does arise, or if Steward’s configuration needs updated, braXos support is ready to serve.